Wellington Police find body on a Wairarapa beach during search for missing woman Sonam Shelar

 Wellington CIB Detective Senior Sergeant Warwick McKee said Shelar's next of kin had been notified.

-"The investigation is still ongoing and Police are working closely with the family of the deceased to ascertain further facts," Mckee said.
+"The investigation is still ongoing and police are working closely with the family of the deceased to ascertain further facts," Mckee said.

 "Police are committed to supporting the family of the deceased and providing answers for them."